 If you get physical checks from renters on the first of the month, then you have to take it to the bank and wait for it to clear.
 Even if you use your bank’s check-cashing app, someone still has to take a picture of all those checks and there are still those few days to wait for the money to land in the account.

-You can, though, set up debit or credit card payments to deposit directly into your bank accounts through a platform such as Buildium.
+You can, however, set up debit or credit card payments to deposit directly into your bank accounts through a platform such as Buildium.
 You’ll get an email letting you know when the rent hits your account.
 It’s fast and easy!

 Pro #3: Renters Will Love Earning Points—and Credit